saltstack/salt/doc/topics/transports/index.rst

 The req channel is how the minions send data to the master.
 This interface is primarily used for fetching files and returning job returns.
-The req channels have two basic interfaces when talking to the master. ``send`` is the basic method that gaurantees the message is encrypted at least so that only minions attached to the same master can read it-- but no gaurantee of minion-master confidentiality, wheras the ``crypted_transfer_decode_dictentry`` method does guarantee minion-master confidentiality.
+The req channels have two basic interfaces when talking to the master. ``send`` is the basic method that guarantees the message is encrypted at least so that only minions attached to the same master can read it-- but no guarantee of minion-master confidentiality, wheras the ``crypted_transfer_decode_dictentry`` method does guarantee minion-master confidentiality.